 The Board and management understand that the future success of our Company hinges upon our ability to help meet the world's energy needs in ways that are innovative, safe, environmentally responsible, and profitable.
-Therefore, we focus our ESG efforts in areas that are core to our business, important to our stakeholders, and where we are capable of making a material impact: air, water, and communities + people.
-To ensure we remain accountable, the Board, alongside the ESG Management Committee, which is made up of cross-functional management-level employees responsible for evaluating ESG risks and opportunities, takes an active role in overseeing our ESG strategy and driving performance by linking compensation to the Company's progress against ESG metrics.
+Therefore, we focus our corporate and environmental stewardship efforts in areas that are core to our business, important to our stakeholders, and where we can make a material impact: air, water, and communities + people.
+To ensure accountability, the Board and a cross-functional group of management-level employees takes an active role in overseeing our corporate responsibility strategy and driving performance by linking compensation to the Company's progress against sustainability metrics.

-Focus Area Vision ၅ြု AIR Be at the forefront of our industry's efforts to measure, disclose, and mitigate emissions \bigcirc WATER Preserve freshwater resources and leverage technology to maximize water reuse COMMUNITIES + PEOPLE Provide fulfilling and rewarding careers for our employees and create shared value in the communities where we operate
+Focus Area Vision ျို AIR Be at the forefront of our industry's efforts to measure, disclose, and mitigate emissions $\bigcirc$ WATER Preserve freshwater resources and leverage technology to maximize water reuse ñĥ COMMUNITIES + PEOPLE Provide fulfilling and rewarding careers for our employees and create shared value in the communities where we operate

-In addition to our ongoing shareholder engagement program, the Company has an ESG-focused engagement program with the following components:
+The Company also has a sustainability-focused engagement program with the following components: